jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 My chuckle would turn into amazement when I'd ask about the other car.
 I'd almost always be told, "I have no idea."
 It was a pain because my job was to get this information.
 But even though they'd were just in a car accident together, customers usually didn't remember a thing about the other car.
 I mean nothing.
 Not the make, model, color, not even if it was a sedan or SUV.
 When a driver ran into a horse, they'd remember lots of details, but a car?
 Usually, I'd have to write "unknown" and move on.

 We think our vehicles are so unique and special.
 It's not a car, it's "The original Sports Activity Vehicle®: a fearless leader and stylish benchmark.
 A BMW x5Drive50i, with Phytonic Blue Metallic paint".
 I'm not kidding.
 People would talk like that.
 And not know a thing about the other car.
-Which, of course, means the other person didn't know anything about your car either.
+Which, of course, means the other person didn't know anything about their car.

 And that's dark majic.
-Because a person is living in 2020 but acting like it were 1960 when cars were new and majical.
-Majical because they upgraded people used to walking around or waiting for buses.
+Because a person is living in 2020 but acting like it were 1930 when cars were new and majical.
+The first cars upgraded people used to walking around or waiting for buses.
 Buying vehicles for the first time meant these new cyborgs could happily cruise around, take family road trips, visit faraway friends.
 Cars were a significant transportation upgrade, like us getting hi-speed internet for the first time.

-But today isn't 1969, you're not in _Grease_, or _American Graffiti_, or _Rebel Without a Cause_.
+But today isn't the early 20th century.
+You're not in _Grease_, _American Graffiti_, or _Rebel Without a Cause_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/DarkPopularBandicoot' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/darkpopularbandicoot"></a></p>

 _Professional driver on a closed course.
 And still, a gas car, with four wheels, probably stuck in traffic._

 The truth is cars aren't new and exciting.
 They're already integrated into our lives.
-The frills are refreshing, enjoyable, but in the end, they don't really matter.
+More chrome, keyless entry, leather interior are refreshing, enjoyable, but in the end, they don't really matter.
 You're the same cyborg with almost any car.
 My customers admitted as much, because after an accident, what they wanted most of all was a rental car.
 Fancy features and made up colors didn't matter; they just needed to get around.
-Dark majic turns us into introverts who think we're participating in the game of civilization as important player gods.
+Dark majic turns us into introverts who think we're controlling levers of power in the game of civilization as important player gods.
 In reality, we're really just non-playing characters living in the past.

-The Industrial Age powers want to distract us.
+The Industrial Age powers want to distract us with false luxury.
 To be a happy community again, Main Street has to wake-up to dark majic and survive the Death Star.
 Let's see how we did against Darth Blockbuster himself.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/HarmlessBlueFanworms' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Enable sound.
+_Please enable sound.
 Most of our physical infratructure was built in the late 1800s early 1900s.
 Not having to pay this massive cost is one reason baby-boomers could afford their expensive Woodstock lifestyles.
-However, like Right/Left politics, our infrastructure is now well past its life expectancy.
+However, like Right/Left politics, our infrastructure is also well past its life expectancy.
 Which means while bragging about our luxury cars, we've let the roads, bridges, and tunnels their driving on fall a part.
 Building infrastructuree is the most important thing about civilization games.
-If neglecting ours isn't proof we're extras instead of player gods, I don't know what is._
+If neglecting ours in the Internet Age in favour of 300 horsepower sports cars of the Industrial Age isn't proof we're extras instead of player gods, I don't know what is._

 ## Darth Blockbuster Uses Dark Majic and the Death Star

 Industrial Age industries use dark majic to keep their customers attached to an aging product.
-Today's Hollywood is a great example.
+Today's Hollywood, with its remakes and franchies, is a great example.
 But Tinseltown didn't start out that way.
 It actually started by people fleeing the patent trolls of East Coast companies.
+These antagonists would shake-down early filmmakers so much, all the filmakers fled as far as they could, the City of Angels.

+Hollywood started making silent films.
 By the 1930s, projector, sound, and film technology were quite advanced.
 So much so, that master storytellers like Samual Goldwyn, David O. Selnick, and Irving Thalberg could make movies a worldwide sensation.
 Like Steve Jobs created apps that glued us to smartphones, these creators made a Studio System that glued people to theatre seats.

 Over the next decades, things changed.
 Television came in 1948, which obviously hurt the movie business.
 Worst was the government (foolishly) made a rule banning studios from owning, or even collaborating with, movie theatres—which broke up the studio system that worked so well.
 By the 1970s, the movie industry was in trouble.
 It was good movies like The Godfather (1972), Jaws (1975), Star Wars (1977) that brought some people back to the theatre.

 By this time, the movies were no longer run by master storytellers.
 Businessman obsessed with mass-production had taken over.
 The industry lost its ability to tell original stories.
 Instead, they made sequels, remakes, and franchises.
 Each new release had to use more raunchiness, special effects, and celebrities to attract attention.

-Here's how screen legend John Wayne explained it in the 1970s:
+Here's how screen legend John Wayne explained it in the late 1970s:

   > All the real motion picture people have always made family pictures.
 But the downbeats and the so-called intelligentsia got in when the government stupidly split up the production companies and the theaters.
 The old giants like Mayer, Thalberg, even Harry Cohn, despite the fact that personally I couldn't stand him—were good for this industry.
 Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it

 As all this was happening, the entertainment industry tried to ban VCRs.
-After they lost, the public kept buying home videotapes because they liked watching content on-demand so much.
+After they lost, the public kept buying videotapes because they liked watching content on-demand so much.
 Enter Blockbuster.
 Blockbuster rose to VHS rental dominance by using bar-codes to keep track of thousands of videos.
 This let them carry far more titles and be timely enough to charge lots of profitable late-fees.
-VHS rental business was so good, business-centric Hollywood started to use theatres release to hype up their movie rental business.
+VHS rental business was so good, business-centric Hollywood started to use theatres release to hype up their more profitable movie rental business.

 Then came the DVD and flatscreen televisions came (1999).
-Hollywood's businessman was gleeful.
+Hollywood's businessman were gleeful.
 As the public crazed over home theatres, they bought billions of DVDs to watched their favorite stories at home.
-So popular were DVD many theatre chains—despite jacked-up popcorn prices—went bankrupt in the 1990s.
+So popular were DVDs that many theatre chains—despite jacked-up popcorn prices—went bankrupt in the 1990s.
 Hollywood didn't care; they kept making spectacular and raunchy franchises and remakes to sell more DVDs.

 The public ate it up.
 The movie industry took credit for the surge in business.
 But while the audience seemed happy with the dark majic of movie blockbusters, there was more behind the story.

 Fundamentally speaking, movie theatres and home theatres, are both gates.
-A customer still needs to drive to pick up a DVD like they do to watch a film reel.
+A customer still needs to drive to pick up a DVD like they do a film reel.
 And here was the sweet spot of the Industrial Age powers.
-The industry could use digital technology to lower the costs of mass-production, while still charging premium prices required for a physical product.
+With the DVD, the industry could use digital technology to lower the costs of mass-production, while still charging premium prices required for a physical product.

 The sweet spot wasn't going to last.
 Because true to the game of civilization, technology kept getting better.
 Soon enough, hi-speed internet (2004) finally came to Main Street.
-Now the public could share in the benefits of the Internet Age; home internet streaming was finally possible.
+Now the public didn't have to drive to a theatre or Blockbuster store.
+Now regular people could share in the benefits of the Internet Age; home internet streaming was finally possible.
 And predictably, a new tool asked a substantial political question, who controls the internet streaming lever of power?

 ![Techvolution battle](/img\diagrams\techvolution-battle.png)

 I was a theatre usher/projectionist back then and saw it all first hand.
-Many movies were great, but most were bland: comedies, tragedies, dramas, suspense, all usually fell flat.
+Some movies were great, but most were bland: comedies, tragedies, dramas, suspense, all usually fell flat.
 Theatres were over-priced and often empty.
-Customers were unhappy, and the industry didn't care.
+Customers were unhappy, and often told me so.
+The industry didn't care.
 They gave themselves lavish paychecks, banquets, and award shows.
 Any consideration of upgrading their customers to the Internet Age was not-existent.

 The industry wasn't going to throw away the DVD.
 Instead, they double-downed on it.
 Twice!
 They made HD-DVD and Blu-Ray (2006).
 They increased the dark majic of marketing, special effects, and celebrity culture.
 The Hollywood hierarchy was happy the way things were.
 They (thought) they controlled the digital technology lever of power.

-In swoops today's internet, Jedi on an ethernet chandelier.
+In swoops today's internet Jedi on an ethernet chandelier.
 Unknown and unpaid technologists created BitTorrent sites (2008).
 Although filled with computer viruses, lousy picture quality, and poorly designed user interfaces, these sites gave regular people movies on the internet.
 With the lever of power in both hands, DVDs faced off against internet streaming.

 A decade before the music industry was in the same spot.
 Record stores and CD sales died when customers got the internet and flocked to torrent sites like Napster.
 Music executives tried—and failed miserably—to make their own online music platform.
-When the great Steve Jobs created iTunes to help save the music industry, they still didn't want to share their power over the music business.
+When the great Steve Jobs created iTunes to help save the music industry, the executives still didn't want to share power over the music business.
 Jobs said this about his experience, "I've never spent so much of my time trying to convince people [music executives] to do the right thing for themselves."
 Eventually, Jobs got them on board, and the iPod, iTunes, and AppleMusic are, of course, history.

 | All Best Picture Winners | Average Theatre Gross  |
 |--------------------------|------------------------|